 THIS JOB OPENING IS BEING USED TO FILL CURRENT AND FUTURE VACANT POSITIONS IN THIS CLASSIFICATION AT VARIOUS SHIFTS, LOCATIONS AND ASSIGNED DAYS OFF

-Considerable knowledge of and have performed satisfactorily the duties of a machinist or related field for a period of not less than two (2) years.
+Considerable knowledge of and have performed satisfactorily the duties of an electronic technician or related field for a period of not less than two (2) years.

 Possession of a valid District of Columbia, Maryland or Virginia motor vehicle operator's license issued from jurisdiction of residence.
 Safe driving record with no more than four (4) points accumulated over the past three (3) years.

 Ability to satisfactorily complete the medical examination for this job.

 Ability to perform strenuous physical tasks including frequent lifting of objects weighing up to 50 pounds and occasionally to 75 pounds.